artemvlas/veretino/README.md

-# Veretino: folder data audit and verification
+# Veretino — folder data audit and verification
 ### The app allows to verify folder-wide data integrity, for example, after numerous transfers and recopies, uploads/downloads from clouds and storages, transfer to other devices, and so on...

 #### Key features: